 Special Purpose Vehicle (SPV) or Special Purpose Entity (SPE) - A corporate body (usually a limited company of some type or sometimes a limited partnership) of several companies created specifically to implement a P3 project.

 Subordinate debt - See junior debt.

 Traffic risk - The risk that adequate traffic will not use a facility and pay associated tolls, leading to lower revenues than anticipated.

 Transportation Infrastructure Finance and Innovation Act (TIFIA) - This program provides Federal credit assistance in the form of direct loans, loan guarantees, or standby lines of credit to public or private sponsors of major surface transportation projects, including P3s.
 The program's goal is to leverage Federal funds by attracting substantial private and other non-Federal co-investment in transportation infrastructure.

 Unsolicited proposal - A proposal by the private sector that does not come as a result of a public sector solicitation.
 Unsolicited proposals may often result from the identification by the private sector of an infrastructure need and opportunity that may be met by a privately financed project.
 Such projects may also involve innovative proposals for infrastructure management and offer the potential for transfer of new technologies.

 Value for Money (VfM) - The estimated project cost savings associated with using a P3 delivery approach, accounting for all project factors throughout the full life cycle of the asset and length of the contract.

-Tolling and Pricing Program Manager Office of Innovative Program Delivery Federal Highway Administration
+Tolling and Pricing Program Manager Center for Innovative Finance Support Federal Highway Administration

 U.S. Department of Transportation